project-generator/project_generator/README.md

 [ToDo (spreadsheet)](https://docs.google.com/spreadsheets/d/1M413v3yVtD3YhSptgTLz715ctUT0Wa_--Df9jTVVDLQ/edit?usp=sharing)

-uVision IDE project only supported at the moment (We are currently working on this IDE, then probably Makefiles with GCC support)
+IDE currently supported:

+ - uVision
+ - GCC ARM (Makefile)

-We appreciate any help and you are more than welcome to send a pull request or create a new issue here.
+We appreciate any help and you are more than welcome to send a pull request or create a new issue in this repository.

 How to use it
 ------------
-In your project directory create a tools folder and clone this repo
+In your project directory create a tools folder and clone this repo.
+There are examples in c0170 github, so check them out!

 <pre>
 project/tools>git clone https://github.com/0xc0170/project_generator.git